Ticonderoga-class cruiser: Proposed and scheduled retirements

-Both the House and Senate draft budgets explicitly forbid retiring Vicksburg by name, as the ship is nearing the end of a modernization as part of the Phased Modernization Program (also known as the 2-4-6 Program).
-The House budget prohibits the Navy from using any funds "to retire, prepare to retire, inactivate, or place in storage more than four guided missile cruisers."
+Both the House and Senate draft budgets explicitly forbade retiring Vicksburg by name, as the ship is nearing the end of a modernization as part of the Phased Modernization Program (also known as the 2-4-6 Program).
+The House budget prohibits the Navy from using any funds "to retire, prepare to retire, inactivate, or place in storage more than four guided-missile cruisers."
 Until the final budget is passed, all retirement requests are pending.

-In November 2024, the Department of the Navy announced that the Gettysburg, Chosin, and Cape St. George would have their service life extended through 2029, following extensive upgrades as part of a modernization program.
+In November 2024, the United States Department of the Navy announced that Gettysburg, Chosin, and Cape St. George would have their service lives extended through 2029, following extensive upgrades as part of a modernization program.